-Last week FTX was one of the world’s largest cryptocurrency exchanges.
-Now, it’s worth less than nothing after setting off a financial bomb that went straight to the heart of the crypto industry itself, sending shockwaves of uncertainty throughout the ecosystem.
+FTX Collapse: Last week, FTX was one of the world’s largest cryptocurrency exchanges.
+Now, it’s worth less than nothing after its collapse setting off a financial bomb that went straight to the heart of the crypto industry itself, sending shockwaves of uncertainty throughout the ecosystem.

 Now, millions of people from around the world are peering into the wreckage, all of them asking the same question: “What happened to FTX?”